iSECPartners/android-ssl-bypass/README.md

 * Only tested on Windows 7 and Ubuntu 10.04

+* If testing with included test app and test server, python and twisted (http://twistedmatrix.com/trac/)

 Basic Usage
 ==================

     * Currently it is best to just run the binary from the AndroidSSLBypass root directory.
 Eventually this will be fixed, but for now this is the only supported/tested usage.

+    * To run SSLBypassJDIPlugin first install the included helper app AndroidSSLBypassHelperApp

+        adb install AndroidSSLBypassHelperApp.apk

     * Start a debugging session, passing the path to ADB (optional but provides access to list device and client commands):